 - You will need to enter your credentials to connect to the VPN.
 After a successful login, the field names will change to become more descriptive (Username becomes NetID and Second Password becomes UI Verify Method)

-- The Group will be pre-selected as General-Use, but you may want to change this.
+- The Group will be pre-selected as General-Use, but you may want to change this (you will need to change the group in order to access Library resources).
 Review What group should I use for AnyConnect VPN? .

 - In the Username field type your UIC NetID

 - In the Password field type your UIC common password.